What does the Internet of Things mean for logistics?

 It’s obvious then to see how something like real-time monitoring, brought about by the capabilities of IoT, will bring greater efficiencies to your bottom line from a logistics point of view, but the benefits don’t just end there.
 You also need to bear in mind that because other sectors and services are offering IoT enabled solutions – particularly within the B2C world – the expectation for this level of customer service is rapidly transferring to the B2B world too.
-This therefore offers another opportunity, and this is a much bigger one to grapple with.
-IoT offers the opportunity to demonstrate your point of difference, gain market share and obtain competitive edge.
+This, therefore, offers another opportunity, and this is a much bigger one to grapple with.
+IoT offers the opportunity to demonstrate your point of difference, gain market share and obtain a competitive edge.
 And, in the long term, help build brand loyalty and commitment too.
-In essence, IoT-enabled solutions will soon no longer be a nice-to-have but an absolutely must-have.
+In essence, IoT-enabled solutions will soon no longer be a nice-to-have but an absolute must-have.

 Things to consider

 As with most business opportunities, IoT also brings its own set of challenges.
 Though fantastic, improved connectivity and communication can incur a large financial outlay from the beginning.
-However, by utilising an outsourced solution which has the capabilities you require without the hefty price tag, you can help ease this financial burden.
+However, by utilising an outsourced solution that has the capabilities you require without the hefty price tag, you can help ease this financial burden.

 The future is here.
 It’s time to take notice and get on board.